Forced Organ Harvesting

 Why Is This Important?

-The U.S. State Department’s Ambassador at Large for International Religious Freedom, Sam Brownback, told reporters in Hong Kong on March 8, 2019: “Allegations persist that the Chinese government continues to forcibly harvest organs from prisoners held on account of their faith, like Falun Gong practitioners and Uighurs. … This is the truly horrifying prospect.”[33]
+The U.S. State Department’s Ambassador at Large for International Religious Freedom, Sam Brownback, told reporters in Hong Kong on March 8, 2019: “Allegations persist that the Chinese government continues to forcibly harvest organs from prisoners held on account of their faith, like Falun Gong practitioners and Uyghurs. … This is the truly horrifying prospect.”[33]

 Recent reports confirm that this form of persecution has been perfected and is now being extended to other groups.
 As of 2017, former Uyghur Muslim prisoners have testified to being subjected to suspicious blood tests and physical examinations[34] – very similar to those reported by Falun Gong practitioners.
 This means that it is very possible that Uyghur Muslims have increasingly been used as an organ source.